 1000 Gifts of Decolonial Love

-This project began as a poem inspired by a dream of Sadako's mother, and has become a multi-faceted community performance and instructional epic video poem.
-The poem weaves together instructions for folding paper cranes into the story of Sadako, Hiroshima victim whose paper cranes came to symbolize peace; the story of “climate colonialism” in Taiwan as witnessed through the endangerment of cranes; and folds historical liberation struggles into contemporary indigenous liberation and M4BL.
+This project began as a poem inspired by a dream of Sadako's mother, and has become a multi-faceted community performance and epic instructional video poem.
+The poem weaves together instructions for folding paper cranes; the story of Sadako, Hiroshima victim whose paper cranes came to symbolize peace; a story of “climate colonialism” and the endangerment of cranes in Taiwan; and contemporary liberation struggles of Indigenous resurgence and M4BL.

 The video poem was screened at the Decolonizing Nature conference in April 2017 at the University of New Mexico.

 Fierce Bellies Collective

 Fierce Bellies collective locates our work in acknowledgement of the Indigenous peoples of our current home places: the Nonotuck land, presently called Amherst in western Massachusetts, and the neighboring nations of Nipmuc and Wampanoag to the East, the Mohegan and Pequot to the South, the Mohican to the West, and the Abenaki to the North; Kanien’keha:ka – unceded Mohawk traditional territory – a place which has long served as a site of meeting and exchange amongst nations.

 Instructions for Being Water